Scholarships

 Be Prepared for Whatever Comes Your Way

 Delta Community Credit Union is committed to improving the financial lives of its members.
-Our financial resources for young adults and the annual Scholarship Program were created to help members with early financial milestones, like going to college.
-Scholarship awards are based on academic achievement, community service and submission of an essay on a topic selected by the Credit Union.
+Our financial resources for young adults and our scholarship programs were created to help members with early financial milestones, like going to college.
+Our Annual Scholarship Program awards are based on academic achievement, community service and submission of an essay on a topic selected by the Credit Union.
 Financial need may also be considered.

 student working at computer